-The GAR B GP has a 0.01% general partner interest in GAR B. The GAR B Exchangeable Units are, in all material respects, economically equivalent to the Class U Units on a per unit basis, subject to adjustment in respect of U.S. corporate income taxes paid by the REIT and/or certain subsidiaries of the REIT (including GAR B).
-GAR B also is authorized to issue Class A limited partnership units, which generally are issued to the REIT in connection with a redemption of GAR B Exchangeable Units.
+The GAR B GP has a 0.01% general partner interest in GAR B. The GAR B Exchangeable Units are, in all material respects, economically equivalent to the Class U Units on a per unit basis, subject to adjustment in respect of United States corporate income taxes paid by the REIT and/or certain Subsidiaries of the REIT (including GAR B).
+GAR B is also authorized to issue Class A limited partnership units, which generally are issued to the REIT in connection with a redemption of GAR B Exchangeable Units.